intercom/intercom-ios/README.md

-# BETA: Developer's Guide for the iOS SDK
+# Developer's Guide for the iOS SDK

-This is an early release of the new Intercom iOS SDK, which is still in development.
-Things are subject to change with no notice, we advise not shipping this to the App Store until this notice is amended.

-In order to use this beta, you must opt in to both the web and mobile in-app beta.
-Do to this, get in touch with us through Intercom.
+This is an early access release of the new Intercom iOS SDK.
+In order to use this release, you must opt in to both the web and mobile in-app beta.
+Do to this, please get in touch with us through Intercom.

 ## Requirements
 The Intercom iOS SDK currently supports iOS 7.x although we plan to support iOS 8 once it’s out of beta.
 The SDK is currently a universal binary so it will run in simulators and on devices.